 In the Rookie Leagues (1st and 2nd grades), we don't have tournaments.
 Instead following final regular season game, MCBBA awards a medallion to all players.

 MCBBA awards a trophy to the players of the top two (2) teams in each tournament.
-Leagues of 9 or more teams are split into two or three tournaments (“gold”, “silver”, "bronze") based upon season record.
+Leagues of 10 or more teams are split into two tournaments (“gold”, “silver”) based upon season record.
 Each tournament is awarded trophies.
-When possible, the trophies are of varying sizes to indicate position) and inscribed with “Mid-Cities Basketball Association,” the year, the name of the league, and the position.
+When possible, the trophies are sized to indicate position and inscribed with “Mid-Cities Basketball Association,” the year, the name of the league, and the position.

 Achievement Award is given to 8th grade boys who play 8 years with MCBBA without interruption and 6th grade girls who play 6 years with MCBBA without interruption.